PaloAltoNetworks/iron-skillet/tools/README.md

 The resulting templates are stored in the `full` directory as `iron_skillet_full.xml`

+#### build_all.py

+used by the IronSkillet admin to generate the full xml configs, loadable configs, and spreadsheets.

+In tandem with the config_variables.yaml file also uses the batch_variables.yaml file to generate all of the loadable config options.

+#### test_set_commands.py

+this is an expect-style script that logs into the device and loads the set command configuration.
+In the code is a 'start_row' value to determine where in the file to start loading.
+Useful to ignore mgmt intf changes and test loads deeper in the configuration.

+Also will commit the configuration to ensure no commit errors.

+#### test_full_config.py

+this script imports, loads, and commits the dhcp-based full configuration.
+Provides a quick way to determine if any configuration/commit errors as part of skillet updates.

 ## Variables used by iron-skillet
 For information about the variables used in iron-skillet can be found at: